 A Vehicle Replacement Study (VRS) completed in May of 2018, by the Matrix Consulting Group, recommended a five-year funding plan that would improve the vehicle replacement cycle, and supported improved funding levels used to increase the number of energy-efficient vehicles in the City's fleet.
 In line with the VRS recommendations, the adopted FY20 budget (red bar) reflects improved funding levels for the purchase of over 250 vehicles and equipment, including 102 HEVs and two electric vehicles.
+The remaining units are primarily comprised of specialty trucks and vehicles and specialized equipment.
 This will effectively more than quadruple the City's hybrid vehicle fleet.